gojimmypi/gojimmypi.github.io/_posts/2022-04-23-git-tangle-replace-branch.md

 When things go really sideways and the GitHub master branch of a fork is so terribly messed up and the changes are not even desired, there's hope!

 TL;DR
 - Keep the forked `master` (preferably named `main`) branch clean from incremental merge or update commits, so that these instructions are not needed.
 - Create a separate branch for each commit to upstream.
 - Don't use the web `fetch upstream` button.
-- BACKUP your local GitHub repo before doing enything presented here.
+- BACKUP your local GitHub repo before doing anything presented here.

 ![git train wreck image](../images/git_train_wreck.png)